 Benefits and Compensation

-Salary is commensurate with experience.
+Salary range is $22,000 - $24,500 with housing.
+Unhoused positions may also be available.
 Educators accrue paid time off throughout the work year.
 ACES’ benefit package includes an IRA, and medical and dental plans.

 Please email your cover letter and resume to ACES’ Education Director, Andrea Aust, at [email protected].
-Please indicate in your cover letter if you are interested in a June or August start date and whether you are applying for the Rock Bottom Ranch or Hallam Lake positions, or both.
-Positions open until filled.
+Please indicate in your cover letter when you are available to start work.
+Hiring will occur on a rolling basis.
+Applications accepted through April 9, 2021 or until positions are filled.